 Can I get a sports or school activity physical?

 Yes!
-Bring the physical form to your check-up with all questions answered and explained, then the doctor will complete the physical exam before clearing your child for the school activity.
+Let our staff know at the beginning of your visit, then the doctor will complete the physical exam before clearing your child for the school activity.

 What about specialist referrals?

 If your doctor refers you to a specialist, our office will request the specialist referral, make your appointment, and then call you within 7 days with the appointment information.

 However, for appointments with eye doctor, psychologist/psychiatry, or counselor, the parent or caregiver must FIRST call their preferred specialist to make the appointment, then call our office with the appointment information so that we can send the referral.